compsocialscience/summer-institute/2023/munich/apply.md

 Applicants must submit the following documents:

-- Curriculum Vitae
+- a Curriculum Vitae (CV)
-- a research statement, explaining your motivation for participating in SICSS-Munich (max.
-2 pages)
+- a motivation letter, explaining your motivation for participating in SICSS-Munich (1 page)
 - a writing sample, for instance a seminar paper, working paper, or publication (max.
 35 pages)

 Please submit your applications using [this Google Form](https://docs.google.com/forms/d/10rdxMyNw8iuOLmnqQ0ODB-j6a-u-z2J26_oANmB8-as/).